Careers Advice and Guidance

 Mrs H Read, Vice Principal, Achievement for All and Director of Post 16 Education

 Ms A Mays, Careers & Enterprise Advisor

-We are in the process of developing a Raising Aspirations Careers Portal for Students and Parents, where you can find a lot of important information regarding different careers, local employers and employability skills.
+Our Raising Aspirations Careers Portal is a great resource for students and parents to find out important information regarding different careers, local employers and employability skills.
 It also has information on applying for apprenticeships and going to university, as well as some handy ‘how to’ guides, online work experience opportunities and how to use Unifrog.
-Keep checking back for details on how to access the Portal.
+Click on the image to visit the portal.

 The Gatsby Benchmarks

 The government’s Careers Strategy, published in December 2017, and statutory guidance for schools leaders and school staff, published in January 2018, set out the plan for building a high quality careers system that will help young people to achieve their careers ambitions.
 Underpinning the plan, were the development of the eight Gatsby Benchmarks, providing a framework describing best practice for careers provision in schools and colleges.
 SKA is committed to embedding and strengthening these Benchmarks in its careers provision to drive improvement.

 2. Learning from career and labour market information

 3. Addressing the needs of each pupil